Projects

 "pointerdown" and "pointerup" targets match.
 Selectors are

-cancelled only if, while the selector is being held, the
+canceled only if, while the selector is being held, the

 "Escape" key is pressed or the pointer goes beyond the edge of